An advertising alum’s tweet sent MoonPie sales soaring.

 Wells kept up the success, tweeting playful insults to MoonPie critics, insightful exchanges with consumers, and conversations with other brands like Wendy’s.
 MoonPie’s follows, likes, and retweets soared.
 In just five months, its Twitter followers alone grew from 5,000 to almost 200,000.

 “Our [social media] approach was to simply be different and find a way to do it that seemed effortless from the outside,” Wells explains.
 “A lot of brands still rely on the soft sell, but people see past that now.
-It seems like a blatant ironic oversell or it’s no sell at all.
+So we took a risk and opted for content with a blatant ironic oversell or no sell at all.
 MoonPie is such a fun brand.
 It would have been an injustice to be anything but fun.”

 Wells, a Greeneville, Tennessee native, was an advertising major who did a stint as a teaching assistant for communications classes while he was a senior.
 He got an internship at Tombras by networking during the College of Communication and Information’s annual advertising trip to New York.
 After graduation, Tombras hired him full time.

-“It’s the connections and opportunities that truly get you in the door,” Wells advises students looking for jobs.
-“Be proactive and take advantage of them.
+“It’s those small connections and opportunities that truly get you in the door,” Wells advises students looking for jobs.
+“Be proactive and keep knocking until a door opens.
 I promise it pays off.”

 “Patrick was a very talented student.
 He was a strong strategic thinker and excelled in creative writing projects,” says Associate Professor Courtney Childers, who teaches advertising media strategy and social media.
 “Honestly, he provided a lot of comic relief in class.
 It’s been fun to watch him succeed in the advertising world so quickly after graduation.”